-We are excited to announce that for the first time since COVID, the 2023 competition will return to our normal format and be a 100% live competition from New York City.
+We are excited to announce that once again the competition will culminate with a 100% live competition held in New York City.
 All branch champions will travel to New York City for an exciting weekend of events, camaraderie, fun and competition!
 As always, we thank you for your commitment to the competition, and to the communities it serves.